dctacademy/rec-sys-1/README.md

 # Usage - Response - API

-The API returns a JSON containing the list of Assignment IDs and their correlation with the reqeusted assingment or a user.
+The API returns a JSON containing the list of Assignment IDs and their correlation with the requested assingment or a user.

 * Sample API Response:
 ```